-The trend of using a VPN (virtual private network) has been increasing steadily.
-It can help increase your cyber security while also allowing you to access region-locked content.
+The trend of using a VPN (virtual private network) is more popular than ever thanks to the benefits it offers.
+A VPN can help increase your cyber security while also allowing you to access region-locked content.

 But many people in Malaysia still don’t know what a VPN is or how it can help them.